darboifam/combination-lock-circuit-2025/README.md

 ---

-## Reproducing the Build

-1. Build the **tumbler network** on the breadboard and verify the combination node voltage changes.
-2. Add the **comparators** and verify the output flips around the chosen threshold.
-3. Add **555 timers** for the Win/Lose outputs and verify timed pulses.
-4. Add the **Arduino + buzzers** for 3-attempt alarm behavior.
-5. Capture measurements (DMM + scope) and compare to the report tables.

----

 ## Notes / Lessons Learned

 - Edge-triggering behavior can occur when pressing and releasing confirm (comparator transitions can trigger timers more than once).